Pipeline That Locked Horns With New Jersey Will Get High Court Audience

 WASHINGTON (CN) — The U.S. Supreme Court agreed Wednesday to decide whether conflicting state interests would block a private gas companies from exercising eminent domain to build an interstate pipeline.

-PennEast Pipeline Co. petitioned the justices to step in here after losing their dispute with New Jersey at the Third Circuit.
+PennEast Pipeline Co. petitioned the justices to step in here after losing their dispute with New Jersey at the Third Circuit — a decision that it called a case of the court “get[ting] an exceptionally important question exceptionally wrong.”

+PennEast applied for a certificate to build a 116-mile natural gas pipeline from Pennsylvania to New Jersey in 2015.

+As noted by Kirkland Ellis attorney Paul Clement in PennEast’s petition, the gas line has the capacity to send 1 billion cubic feet per day between the states.
+Ellis also noted that the Federal Energy Regulatory Commission shared its Environmental Impact Statement on the project’s land use and solicited public comments on the construction.

 Per its custom, the Supreme Court did not issue any statement in granting the writ of certiorari Wednesday.